 Jesus kept the law perfectly and was therefore the perfect sacrifice for our sins.
 Through Him, we die to the law and are no longer under law but are under grace.
 When we accept that gift of grace, the old self is crucified and we are a new creation with Christ living in us.

-'The life I live in the body, I live by faith in the Son of God, who loved me and gave himself for me.'
+But the Messiah lives in me, and the life I now live in my body I live by the same trusting faithfulness that the Son of God had, who loved me and gave himself up for me.

 After we are crucified with Christ, He lives in us, through the Holy Spirit, and that life is by faith.
 That new life is trusting Him in every situation and following His guidance.